ziruihao/ml/readme.md

 # My First MNIST Adventure

-In building my first artificial neural network, I wanted to explore the classic MNIST digit data set with a multi-layer perceptron and support vector machine.
+In building my first artificial neural network, I wanted to explore the classic MNIST digit data set with a multi-layer perceptron.
+I evaluated the performances of different MLP models by varying these properties:

-## Multi-layer Perceptron
+1. Number of hidden layers
+2. Epoch size
+3. Type of loss function
+4. Type of optimizing function

-I used the [PyTorch](https://pytorch.org/) library to configure a multi-layer perceptron network.
+I used the [PyTorch](https://pytorch.org/) library to create these networks.

-### Network architecture
+## Network architecture

 The `MLP` class I built is defined with the parameters of `input_size = 784` - the number of input nodes for a 28x28 image, `output_size = 10` - the size of the prediction space, and `hidden_layer_sizes` - an array of sizes for the hidden layers.

+### Hidden layers

+I build models with these types of hidden layers:

+1. One hidden layer with 300 nodes
+2. Two hidden layers with 400, 200 nodes
+3. Six hidden layers with 600, 500, 400, 300, 200, 100 nodes
+4. Eight hidden layers all with 64 nodes

+### Activation functions

 For each hidden layer, a non-linear ReLU activation function is applied in order to make this a multi-layer perceptron.

-After the final layer of size `output_size`, we apply PyTorch's [logarithmic Softmax](https://pytorch.org/docs/stable/_modules/torch/nn/modules/activation.html#LogSoftmax) classification function that maps the values of the 10 predictions to the most likely one.
+After the final layer of size `output_size`, we apply either the [logarithmic Softmax](https://pytorch.org/docs/stable/_modules/torch/nn/modules/activation.html#LogSoftmax) classification function or just the [Softmax](https://pytorch.org/docs/stable/_modules/torch/nn/modules/activation.html#Softmax) classification function, both of which maps the values of the 10 predictions to the most likely one.

 ```python
 class MLP(torch.nn.Module):